getfem/getfem/doc/sphinx/source/userdoc/model_object.rst

    variable.
 Note that for complex terms, only the real part is considered to filter the multiplier.

+.. c:function:: add_im_variable(name, imd)

+   Add a variable defined on the integration points of the ``im_data`` object imd.
+   The variable can be scalar-valued, vector-valued or tensor-valued depending on the dimension of imd.
+   It increases the model degrees of freedom by the number of integration points time the size of the variable at one integration point.

+.. c:function:: add_internal_im_variable(name, imd)

+   Add a variable defined on the integration points of the ``im_data`` object ``imd`` that will be statically condensed out during the linearization of the problem.
+The variable can be scalar-valued, vector-valued or tensor-valued depending on the dimension of imd.
+   It does not add degrees of freedom to the model.

+.. c:function:: add_im_data(name, imd)

+   Add a data object deignated with the string ``name``, defined at all integration points of the ``im_data`` object ``imd``.
+   The data can be scalar-valued, vector-valued or tensor-valued depending on the dimension of imd.

 .. c:function:: real_variable(name, niter=1)

    Gives the access to the vector value of a variable or data.
 Real version.